 She helped neuroscientists guide their university’s implementation of public relations strategies and potential legal remedies to defend against research opponents.

 Allison received a bachelor’s degree from The George Washington University and a master’s in communications management from Syracuse University’s S.I.
 Newhouse School of Public Communications.
 She has volunteered on congressional and presidential campaigns.
 She sits on the board and chairs the Advocacy Committee of the Western New York Women’s Foundation.

 Allison and her husband have two young children.

 Tom is responsible for the successful execution of the JI’s clinical training programs.
 Tom worked for Philips Healthcare for 14 years in various capacities, including National Clinical Specialist.
 In that role he was responsible for developing and executing training plans for Clinical Education Specialists.
 He worked closely with sales, marketing, and engineering to ensure his team was prepared for new product launches.
 Tom travelled extensively throughout North America and abroad to gain customer feedback during medical device development.

-Tom is a certified Nuclear Medicine Technologist and worked at Kaleida Health—a western New York healthcare provider—and a cardiology office in Williamsville, New York, prior to his time at Philips.
-Tom is a CompTia CTT+ certified technical trainer.
-He is also an active member of the Society of Nuclear Medicine and Molecular Imaging.
-Tom received his B.S. in Nuclear Medicine Technology from University at Buffalo.
+Tom is a certified Nuclear Medicine Technologist and worked at Buffalo General Medical Center and a private cardiology office in Williamsville, New York, prior to his time at Philips.
+Tom is a CompTia CTT+ certified technical trainer and received his B.S. in Nuclear Medicine Technology from the University at Buffalo.